lillallol/temp/README.md

 of this repository.

 1. [es-test](TODO) - testing library (work in progress)
+1. [complement-lint](TODO) - a linter that ensures you are using TypeScript as a complement (work in progress)
 1. [@lillallol/outline-pdf](TODO) - add outline pdf (work in progress)
 1. [@lillallol/dic](TODO) - dependency injection library (work in progress)
 1. [declarative-tree](TODO) - converts trees to string and vice versa, useful for writing declarative tree tests (work in progress)